dreamitpossible1/Mahjong-playing-AI-system/README.md

 ## 🦾 Project Overview

-The project is based on the Sagittarius robotic arm, which includes the following components:
+This project is based on the uArm Swift Pro robotic arm, which mainly consists of the following components:

-- **End Effector**: A gripper mounted on the arm to manipulate Mahjong tiles.
+- **End Effector**: Equipped with a suction pump, used for picking up and moving Mahjong tiles.
-- **Drive System**: Six servo motors, each controlling one degree of freedom (DoF).
+- **Drive System**: Composed of four servo motors, each controlling one degree of freedom (4-DoF), enabling precise and smooth motion control.
-- **Sensing System**: A camera-based vision module that captures images of Mahjong tiles.
-- **Control System**: A CM9.04 controller at the base of the arm, acting as the core control unit.
+- **Control System**: An integrated controller that supports both Arduino and Python development environments, serving as the core control unit of the robotic arm.

-> ✳️ The Sagittarius robot is a six-axis (6-DoF) robotic manipulator, allowing it to imitate human-like arm motions.
+> ✳️ The uArm Swift Pro is a four-axis (4-DoF) robotic manipulator known for its high precision and repeatability, making it ideal for lightweight object manipulation and interactive gaming tasks.

 ## 🚀 Getting Started